rosharp/rosharp.github.io/content/posts/How-To-Patch-Simple-Terminal.md

 ---
-title: Install and patch st
+title: How to install and patch st
 date: 2022-11-09T19:30:30+05:00
 ---

-# How to install and patch st

 [Patching documentation](https://suckless.org/hacking/)